noborus/trdsql/README.md

 ###  4.11. <a name='JSONL'></a>JSONL

-To output in JSONL, specify -ojsonl.
+To output in JSONL, specify `-ojsonl`.

 ```console
 trdsql -ojsonl "SELECT * FROM test.csv"